Loafjet/Loafjet/README.md

 ```ruby
 pod 'Loafjet'
 ```
-## Playground 💻
+## STUDIO 💻

+* Clone the repo and open `Loafjet.xcworkspace`.
+* There is a live Studio made for developers to customise their Loaf in live.
+The live preview allows to select the best customisation possible.
-* I've provided a demo project to showcase the uses of Loafjet!
-Simply clone this repo, and open `Loafjet.xcworkspace`.
+* I've provided a demo project to showcase the uses of Loafjet! too.
-* Run `pod install`.
 * Here you can see and experiment custom Loaf styles in `Examples.swift`.

 # How To Use 📁 ?